SamuelMaiyo/deploy-static-website-to-AWS-udacity-cloud-developer/README.txt

-Deploy Static Website on AWS
+Deploying Static Website on AWS

-In this project, you will deploy a static website to AWS using S3, CloudFront, and IAM.

-The files included are:

-index.html - The Index document for the website.
-/img - The background image file for the website.
-/vendor - Bootssrap CSS framework, Font, and JavaScript libraries needed for the website to function.
-/css - CSS files for the website.
+This project involves taking a static website and uploading it to AWS.
+Steps include:

+Modifying the content of the website
+Creating a publically accesible S3 bucket
+Uploading the static web site to the new S3 bucket Creating a CloudFront instance with the static web files.